Raginii/Color-Concept-Associations-using-Google-Images/README.md

 ### To replicate the research study:
 1. Download the entire repository or clone it to your own github.
-2. Most data files are present as .csv and excel spreadsheets in the downloaded repo.
+2. The entire image dataset is ```downloads``` folder and most data files are present as .csv and excel spreadsheets in the downloaded repo.
 To replicate the study, you need not run code to get these data files.
 This step will involve running code if you wish to get features for new concepts.
 We extract features from the given set of images in this step.
  **Notebooks with title ```getFeatures_*``` can be referenced to see how features are extracted.**